 The chances of catching genital herpes depend primarily on the number of sexual partners and whether or not protection was used.
 Women seem to be more easily infected than heterosexual men.

 People infected with genital herpes may have no sores or other recognizable symptoms.
-When there are sores, they are usually very painful and form a small cluster of red spots or blisters that appear 4 to 7 days after contact.
+When there are sores, they are usually very painful and form a small cluster of red spots or blisters that usually appear 2 to 12 days after contact, with an average of 4 days.
 These crust over and heal within 2 to 3 weeks for the first episode and about 1 to 2 weeks for later episodes.
 They can appear around the anus, buttocks, or thighs, as well as the genitals.
 Where they appear depends on the sexual activity that transmitted them.